 What to study?

-Our range of subjects change each year, according to demand.
-The potential choice of subjects is very wide – read the Year 12 / KS5 Options booklet here.
-(PDF) For courses running from September 2017.
+Our range of subjects change each year, according to demand and the potential choice of subjects is very wide.

 Entry to the Sixth Form